R&D Tax Credits – additional changes from Budget 2023

-R&D Tax credits were once again in the spotlight, with the Chancellor announcing further changes at Budget 2023.
-Whilst previous announcements appeared to reduce the scope of some claims, especially for SME’s and to help curb reported misuse, announcements in Budget 2023 appeared to give something back.
+The Chancellor announced R&D tax credit changes at Budget 2023.
+Whilst previous announcements appeared to reduce the scope of some claims, especially for SMEs and to help curb reported misuse, announcements in Budget 2023 appeared to give something back.

 R&D Enhanced Credit